Frobenius monoidal functors from (co)Hopf adjunctions: Background on monoidal categories

 \subsubsection{(Braided) commutative algebras}

-Let $\C$ be a braided monoidal category.
+Let $\C$ be a braided category.
 Then an algebra $(A,m,u)\in \C$ is called \textit{(braided) commutative} if it satisfies $m\; c_{A,A} = m$.
-If $\C$ is ribbon, then we call a commutative algebra \textit{framed}, if it satisfies $\theta^{\C}_A=\id_A$.
-Is it straightforward to see that if $F:\C\rightarrow\D$ is a braided (resp., ribbon) functor between $\C,\D$ are braided (resp., ribbon) categories and $A$ is commutative (resp., framed) algebra, then $F(A)$ is a commutative (resp., framed) algebra.
+A coalgebra $(A,\Delta,\nu)$ is called \textit{(braided) cocommutative} if it satisfies $c_{A,A}\,\Delta=\Delta$.
+It is straightforward to see that if $F:\C\rightarrow\D$ is a (co)braided (co)monoidal functor between braided categories and $A$ is (co)commutative (co)algebra in $\C$, then $F(A)$ is a (co)commutative (co)algebra in $\D$.

 The following lemma summarizes the relationship between the various functors and Frobenius algebras that we have defined above.